tvieira/tvieira.com/about.md

 * Linux operating systems, applications and utilities
 * Systems monitoring and troubleshooting

 I'm Senior Quality Engineer at [Red Hat](https://www.redhat.com/en) (though all opinions and content on this website are my own)

+In my spare time I'm also a Coffee Roaster, Cupper and Brewer Certified by [London School of Coffee](http://www.londonschoolofcoffee.com/).

 ## Contact